citp/privacy-policy-historical/l/la/lan/langhamhotels.com.md

 All contents of this website are: ©2005 GREAT EAGLE HOSPITALITY GROUP.
 L59 Office, Langham Place, 8 Argyle Street, Mongkok, Kowloon, Hong Kong.
 All rights reserved.
 Great Eagle Hospitality Group and Great Eagle Hospitality Group’s branded websites logo are registered trademarks or trademarks of Great Eagle Hospitality Group.
 Other product and company names mentioned herein may be the trademarks of their respective owners.

 Great Eagle Hospitality Group’s branded websites may contain or reference trademarks, patents, copyrighted materials, trade secrets, technologies, products, processes or other intellectual property or proprietary rights of Great Eagle Hospitality Group and/or other parties.
-No licence to or right in any such trademarks, patents, copyrighted materials, trade secrets, technologies, products, processes and other intellectual property or proprietary rights of Great Eagle Hospitality Group and/or other parties is granted to or conferred upon you.
+No licence to or right in any such trademarks, patents, copyrighted materials, trade secrets, technologies, products, processes and other intellectual property or proprietary rights of Great Eagle Hospitality Group and/or other parties is granted to or conferred upon you .

 **Applicable Law and Jurisdiction**